Elderjs/template/src/routes/blog/is-elderjs-right-for-you.md

 As of Elder.js v1.0.0 this config was internalized to Elder.js to help internalize much of the complexity.

-That said, this means that if you need a different rollup config than the standard, you'll need to do some hacking yourself.
+That said, this means that if you need a different Rollup config than the standard, you'll need to do some hacking yourself.

 **A Very Strict Folder Structure**

-Because of Elder.js' complex rollup config it needs to follow a pretty specific file structure.
+Because of Elder.js' complex Rollup config it needs to follow a pretty specific file structure.
 This project matches that file structure and you can learn more about it on the <a href="/getting-started/">getting started</a> page.

 **Express Middleware / Server**